togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 ## Adding Optional Parameters

 Not very customizable though, is it?
-How about we add an option to set the initial state to collapsed.
+If we want to use it throughout our application we need some options.
+How about we add one to set the initial state to collapsed?

 <pre><code class="javascript">
   $('.should-collapse').toArray().map(function(el, index){